vele616/monorepo/packages/jobboard/website/content/jobs/java-engineer-search-data-services-team-help-scout-KsIBq.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/help-scout"
 companyWebsite: "http://www.helpscout.com/"
-summary: "If you have 4 years, you get a month of paid vacation, Help Scout has a job opening for a java engineer"
+summary: "If you have experience in #java, #kotlin, #javascript, Help Scout has a job opening for a java engineer."
 summaryBackup: "Excited about #java, #kotlin, #javascript?
 Check out this job post!"
 featured: 20
 ---